olafhartong/DefenderHarvester/README.md

   -splunk
     	enable sending to Splunk
   -timeline
-    	gather the timeline for a MachineId (requires -machineid and -lookback)
+    	gather the Timeline for a MachineId (requires -machineid and -lookback)
 ```

 ## Get the MDE Schema reference in JSON